 The battery disconnect switch can be used to isolate the battery from the rest of the electrical system.
 This is convenient if you are storing the trailer for a few weeks as it will prevent the onboard utilities from drawing down your battery.
-The disconnect must be in the ON position when charging the battery with your onboard charger.
+The disconnect does not interrupt power between battery & charging source.